 Click Here for Raw Data

-The transmission graph above shows the typical transmission of the GT10 series of calcite polarizers, including any internal losses.
+The transmission graph above shows the typical transmission of calcite polarizers, including any internal losses.
 The transmission is valid for linearly polarized light aligned with the mark on the housing of the polarizer.
 Calcite is a natural material, and thus transmission can vary significantly, particularly in the UV and IR.
 Consequently, the performance data shown above may vary from lot to lot and is not guaranteed.

 Click to Enlarge